Background

 Narcissists, four secret buttons.

 Why is the narcissist?
 Why are some narcissists sexless, while other narcissists are hypersex?
 Why some narcissists objectify people, while others implement a shared fantasy, where actually they act as hyper-romantic and so on.
 Why some of them avoid intimacy and others seek it?
 Why some of them are schizoid and others are gregarious and very sociable?
-Why some narcissists engage in incest and others do not, etc.
+Why some narcissists engage in incest and others do not, etc.?

 Narcissism is such a spectrum of behaviors that sometimes people feel that anything can fit in under this single word.
 Anything and anyone could be a narcissist.

+The Diagnostic and Statistical Manual Committee deliberated for well over two or three years on the issue of whether narcissism is a real thing or not.
+Is it a clinical entity or not?
 And they had reached the conclusion, having reviewed reams of literature, interviewed dozens of experts and so on.
 They had reached a conclusion that it is by all means a real, very real thing.

-But narcissism is the totality of the personality.
-Narcissism is not like cancer or tuberculosis.
-Narcissism is not like, for example, bipolar disorder or schizophrenia.
 Narcissism is the totality of the person.
 That's why the Diagnostic and Statistical Manual uses the word all-pervasive.
 Every field, every area, every behavior, every recognition, every lack of emotion, every negative emotion, all of them are imbued and imprinted with narcissism.

-So that's why there is such a diversity and variety of behaviors affect emotions, cognitions, reactions when we look at different narcissists.
+But all these can be reduced to four organizing, explanatory, motivating, affective, cognitive principles.
+Only four.
 And if you learn these four, if you get acquainted with these four, if you really delve into these four, you will easily know how to coexist with the narcissist, obtain favorable outcomes or leave the narcissist, abandon him in a way which will not have long-term repercussions.

 So here are the four.